gustavolimav/gustavolimav/README.md

 - 🔭 I'm a intern currently working on @Liferay with back-end
 - 🌱 I’m currently learning more about Java and Elasticsearch
+- :computer: Programming Language: Java, C, Python and Haskell.
+- Other knowledges: HTML, CSS, Jenkins and Linux.
 - 💬 Feel free to ask me about anything that I might know...
 - 📫 How to reach me: gustavolvma@gmail.com